Yaya Touré: 2010–11: Debut season and FA Cup

 On 2 July 2010, Touré signed a five-year contract with Premier League club Manchester City for a fee of around £24 million.
 He made his Premier League debut on 14 August in a 0–0 away draw against Tottenham Hotspur.
 A week later, Touré impressed in the 3–0 home win over Liverpool, forming a part of a three-man midfield with Gareth Barry and Nigel de Jong.
 On 19 September, Touré scored his first City goal, against Wigan Athletic.
 The goal was scored in the 70th minute and Touré was assisted by Carlos Tevez, who also scored in that match.
 Touré had been seen to take up a more attacking position under Roberto Mancini and revelled in the position.
 In December, he scored a brilliant left-footed drive against West Ham United and soon scored a second, which was later credited as an own goal because the ball rebounded off the post onto goalkeeper Robert Green's back and bounced in.

-In January 2011, Touré scored his third goal against Wolverhampton Wanderers in a delightful counter-attack move, with Touré making up 90 yards to latch onto the ball and fire it past the goalkeeper, with Manchester City eventually winning 4–3.
+In January 2011, Touré scored his third goal against Wolverhampton Wanderers in a counter-attack move, with Touré making up 90 yards to latch onto the ball and fire it past the goalkeeper, with Manchester City eventually winning 4–3.
 Touré's fifth goal for City came on 25 February in a UEFA Europa League match against Aris.
 The goal was a deflected strike to make the score 3–0 to Manchester City.
 On 16 April 2011, Touré scored the only goal of the game in a Man of the Match performance against Manchester United in the FA Cup semi-final.
 Touré continued his Wembley success by scoring the only goal in his team's 1–0 win over Stoke City in the 2011 FA Cup final, ending Manchester City's 35-year wait for a major trophy, and writing himself into Manchester City folklore in the process.